haskellcg/Company_Notes/bfd_protocol_rfc5882_part_1.md

 ## Overview
   The promptness of the detection of a path failure can be controlled by trading off protocol overhead and system load with detection times.

-  BFD is not intended to directly provided control protocol liveness informartion; those protcols have their own **_means and vagaries_**.
+  BFD is not intended to directly provided control protocol liveness informartion; those protocols have their own **_means and vagaries_**.
 Rather, control protocols can use the services provided by BFD to inform their operation. **_BFD can be viwed as a service provided by the layer in which it is running_**.

   **_The service interface with BFD is straightforward.
 The application supplies session parameters (neighbor address, time parameters, protocol options), and BFD provides the session state, of which the most interesting transitions are to and from the Up state.
 The application is expected to bootstrap the BFD session, as BFD has no discovery mechanism_**